MauriceNino/dashdot/apps/docs/docs/config/overrides.md

 ## `DASHDOT_OVERRIDE_STORAGE_BRANDS`

-Pass a comma-separated list of brands of your drives.
-You can skip correct drives, by passing empty values for it (e.g. `Samsung,,WD` would result in `Samsung` for Drive 1 and `WD` for Drive 3).
+Pass a list of key-value pairs where the key is the device name of your drive (have a look in the log in `Static Server Info` > `storage` to gather the device name) and the value is the new brand of the device.
+An example value could be `sda=Samsung,sdb=Western Digital`.

 - type: `string`
 - default: `unset`

 ## `DASHDOT_OVERRIDE_STORAGE_SIZES`

-Pass a comma-separated list of sizes of your drives.
-You can skip correct drives, by passing empty values for it (e.g. `123,,321` would result in `123` for Drive 1 and `321` for Drive 3).
+Pass a list of key-value pairs where the key is the device name of your drive (have a look in the log in `Static Server Info` > `storage` to gather the device name) and the value is the new size of the device (In RAIDS you only need to apply this to a single drive in the RAID).
+An example value could be `sda=56127367,sdb=6172637222`.
 Number needs to be passed in bytes (e.g. `34359738368` for 32 GB, because it is `32 * 1024 * 1024 * 1024`).

 - type: `string`
 - default: `unset`

 ## `DASHDOT_OVERRIDE_STORAGE_TYPES`

-Pass a comma-separated list of types of your drives.
-You can skip correct drives, by passing empty values for it (e.g. `SSD,,HDD` would result in `SSD` for Drive 1 and `HDD` for Drive 3).
+Pass a list of key-value pairs where the key is the device name of your drive (have a look in the log in `Static Server Info` > `storage` to gather the device name) and the value is the new type of the device.
+An example value could be `sda=SSD,sdb=HDD`.

 - type: `string`
 - default: `unset`